nasa/cFE/docs/cFE Application Developers Guide.md

 "Zero Copy" protocol.

-The application can request a buffer from SB utilizing CFE_SB_ZeroCopyGetPtr, then write the message data directly to the buffer that can be sent directly (without a copy) by SB.
+The application can request a buffer from SB utilizing `CFE_SB_AllocateMessageBuffer`, then write the message data directly to the buffer that can be sent directly (without a copy) by SB.

 Once an Application has formatted and filled the SB buffer with the